 6. Chateau Lafite 1869

-This highly-priced bottle of wine is considered one of the most expensive wine as it priced at $233,000.
+This highly-priced bottle of wine is considered one of the most expensive wines as it is priced at $233,000.

-The origin of this wine is considered from one o the wealthiest family of the world, none other than Rothschild.
+The origin of this wine is considered from one of the wealthiest families in the world, none other than the Rothschilds.

 Chateau Lafite is considered one of the most famous estates when it comes to wine.
 That’s why it is also the second bottle of them that has made it on this list.